Desimis/Pokedex/README.md

 # Pokedex
-A Pokedex built in Angular
+A Pokedex built in Angular - powered by PokeApi